python-pillow/Pillow/docs/index.rst

     :target: https://pypi.python.org/pypi/Pillow/
     :alt: Number of PyPI downloads

-To start using Pillow, read the :doc:`installation instructions <installation>`.
+To start using Pillow, please read the :doc:`installation instructions <installation>`.

 If you can't find the information you need, try the old `PIL Handbook`_, but be